WRAG's Foundation Map has launched! Click here to explore the map. Read on to learn how to get involved with this exciting initiative.

 Imagine being able to see who is funding what and where -- anywhere in the Greater Washington region, with just a few clicks.

 Access to accurate and up-to-date data is critical to understanding the funding landscape and ensuring that giving is as effective as it can be.
-In partnership with the Foundation Center and the Forum of Regional Associations of Grantmakers, WRAG invites our members to Get on the Map to improve the quality, timeliness, and availability of grant data — for and about funders in our region.
+In partnership with the Foundation Center and the United Philanthropy Forum, WRAG invites our members to Get on the Map to improve the quality, timeliness, and availability of grant data — for and about funders in our region.
 It all starts with you—sharing your current grants data.

 If I share my data, what's in it for me?